reshinto/Basic_technologies_revision/database/mySQLcheatsheet.md

    > columnname LIKE "%AT"
 - eg: match any string that contains "AT"
    > columnname LIKE "%AT%"
+### Boolean types
+- represented as integer values of 0 and 1
 ### Numeric types
 #### TINYINT
 - 127 to -128